inducer/loopy/doc/tutorial.rst

    ...
    MissingDefinitionError: temporary variable 'tmp' gets used in subkernel 'rotate_v2_0' without a definition (maybe you forgot to call loopy.save_and_reload_temporaries?)

-To understand what is going on, you need to know that :mod:`loopy` implements global barriers by splitting the kernel into multiple device-side kernels.
+This happens due to the kernel splitting done by :mod:`loopy`.
 The splitting happens when the instruction schedule is generated.
-To see the schedule, we must first call :func:`loopy.get_one_scheduled_kernel`:
+To see the schedule, we should call :func:`loopy.get_one_scheduled_kernel`:

    >>> knl = lp.get_one_scheduled_kernel(lp.preprocess_kernel(knl))
    >>> print(knl)